 \section{Partial Derivatives for Gear's discretization}

-~ To capture the system dynamics for Gear's discretization of order $k_g$, we realize that the formulation for the partial differential $\frac{\partial \m{x}_{j}}{\partial \m{x}_{j-1}}$ is not fully representative for BDF of order $k_g$ except when $k_g=1$ for reasons that will be obvious shortly.
-On the other hand, building the Jacobian by differentiating the states with respect to $k_g$ will allow to fully capture the system dynamics.
-Herein we show how this formulation captures the full system dynamics by taking Gear's discretization order $k_g = 3$ as an example.
-Differentiating the system dynamics with with respect to $\m{x}_{j-1}$ for $k_g =3$ yields the following
+To capture the system dynamics for Gear's discretization of order $k_g$, we realize that the formulation for the partial differential $\frac{\partial \m{x}_{j}}{\partial \m{x}_{j-1}}$ is not fully representative for BDF of order $k_g$ except when $k_g=1$, for reasons that will be obvious shortly.
+Building the Jacobian by differentiating the states with respect to $j - k_g$ instead of $j - 1$ allows to fully capture the system dynamics.
+Herein, we show how this formulation captures the full system dynamics by taking Gear's discretization order $k_g = 3$ as an example.
+Differentiating the system dynamics with respect to $\m{x}_{j-1}$ for $k_g =3$ yields the following